Fieldwire/fieldwire_api_docs/source/index.md

-device_created_at | The time when the device created the entity device_updated_at | The time when the device last updated the entity deleted_at | The time the entity was deleted resolved_conflict | Indicates if the PUT request was rejected - do not store this field!
+device_created_at | The time when the device created the entity device_updated_at | The time when the device last updated the entity deleted_at | The time the entity was deleted resolved_conflict | Indicates if the PUT/PATCH request was rejected - do not store this field!

 <aside class="notice">
 When displaying entities, sort using device_created_at/device_updated_at as this will guarantee that entities are displayed when the user actually created them